Myles Straw Player Props: Guardians vs. Red Sox

-After going 0-for-3 in his last game, Myles Straw and the Cleveland Guardians face the Boston Red Sox (who will start James Paxton) at 7:10 PM ET on Tuesday.
+After batting .243 with two doubles and three walks in his past 10 games, Myles Straw and the Cleveland Guardians take on the Boston Red Sox (who will start Kutter Crawford) at 7:10 PM ET on Wednesday.

 Myles Straw Game Info & Props vs. the Red Sox